-Additionally, with respect to Twyneo, Epsolay and, with respect to one or more of our product candidates, for which we obtain regulatory approval, if we or others later identify undesirable side effects caused by such products, a number of potentially significant negative consequences could result, including:
+Additionally, with respect to our approved products and any one or more of our products, for which we obtain regulatory approval, if we or others later identify undesirable side effects caused by such products, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approvals of such products; - regulatory authorities may require additional warnings on the label; - · we may be required to create a medication guide outlining the risks of such side effects for distribution to patients; - we may be required to implement a risk evaluation and mitigation strategy, or REMS, which may include a medication guide or patient package insert, a communication plan to educate healthcare providers of the drug's risks, or other elements to assure safe use; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of such products; - regulatory authorities may require additional warnings on the label; - we may be required to create a medication guide outlining the risks of such side effects for distribution to patients; - we may be required to implement a risk evaluation and mitigation strategy, or REMS, which may include a medication guide or patient package insert, a communication plan to educate healthcare providers of the drug's risks, or other elements to assure safe use; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of Twyneo Epsolay or our products candidates, and could significantly harm our business, results of operations and prospects.
+Any of these events could prevent us from achieving or maintaining market acceptance of our products, and could significantly harm our business, results of operations and prospects.